surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab02-Kubewarden.md

 Enforcing policies is the most common operation which a Kubernetes administrator  will perform.
 You can declare as many policies as you want, and each  policy will target one or more specific Kubernetes resources (i.e., `pods`, `Custom Resource`).
 You will also specify the type of operation(s) that will be applied for the targeted resource(s).
 The operations available are `CREATE`, `UPDATE`, `DELETE` and `CONNECT`.

-Kubernetes by default **connects** all the **containers running in the same node** (even if they belong to different namespaces) down to **Layer 2** (ethernet).
-This allows a malicious containers to perform an [**ARP spoofing attack**](https://github.com/carlospolop/hacktricks/blob/master/generic-methodologies-and-resources/pentesting-network/#arp-spoofing) to the containers on the same node and capture their traffic.

-In order to avoid such ARP spoofing attack it is important , not to allow `NET_RAW` capability .
  The Kubewarden Policy `psp-capabilities` controls Container Capabilities .
 In below example you can see `NET_RAW` capability under `required_drop_capabilities` section .
 These are capabilities which must be dropped from containers and are removed from the default set  .

-Create a yaml file `clusteradmissionpolicy.yaml` with below content and execute the same in kubectl shell .
+Create a yaml file `clusteradmissionpolicy.yaml` with below content and execute the same in kubectl shell or use import YAML option from UI and copy paste below manifest file ,

 ```yaml
 apiVersion: policies.kubewarden.io/v1alpha2